 Why Do I Feel Like Hugging Myself?
-Self-Hug Meaning and Emotional Comfort
+Self-Hug Meaning & Body Signals

 A person gently hugging themselves for comfort

-If you keep feeling like hugging yourself, your body may be reaching for comfort, reassurance, steadiness, or emotional containment.
-A self hug can be a body signal that something inside wants to feel held before the mind has fully named what feels heavy.
+If you keep feeling like hugging yourself, your body may be reaching for comfort, reassurance, steadiness, or a temporary sense of security.
+A self hug can be a body signal that something emotionally significant is being carried, anticipated, or processed before the mind has fully named what feels heavy.

 Maybe you are sitting alone after a long day and your arms fold around your ribs before you think about it.
 Maybe you are replaying a conversation and suddenly want to feel held.
-Maybe nothing dramatic is happening, yet your body seems to ask for pressure, warmth, and a small sense of safety inside the moment.
+Maybe you are waiting for news, dreading tomorrow, missing someone, or sensing that a decision is coming closer.
+Nothing dramatic has to be happening for your body to ask for pressure, warmth, and a small sense of security inside the moment.

 This does not have to mean something is wrong with you.
 It may simply mean your body is trying to communicate gently.
 Before there is a sentence, there may be a gesture.
 Before there is a clear feeling, there may be the simple need to hold yourself for a moment.